rye0x/rye0x/README.md

 natnat
 ---
 kamusta! i’m nathan, a comsci graduate, i believe in the power of open source. i’m hungry to improve my coding skills. i’m planning to share my journey online through blogs, or maybe vlogs in the future?

-i am currently working with Svelte, Rust, and Web3. i’m basically a full-stack developer right now, but I’m leaning more toward low-level systems programming or cybersecurity in the future. for now, i'm studying system design and software architecture to improve my thinking and decision. also, i would like to mention that the industries i’m leaning toward are fintech or space agencies.
+i am currently working with Svelte, Rust, and Web3. i’m basically a full-stack developer right now, but I’m planning to learn more about low-level systems programming or cybersecurity. for now, i'm studying system design and software architecture to improve my thinking and decision. also, i would like to mention that the industries i’m leaning toward are fintech or space agencies.

 ### what i’m hacking on